LoopKit/loopdocs/docs/loop-3/omnipod.md

 The Silence Pod feature is new with version 3.4.x.
 This allows a user to tap on silence Pod to prevent any noises from the Pod, other than critical faults.

+!!! warning "Omnipod 5 Black Dot Pods cannot be Silenced"
+    There are new versions of Omnipod 5 Pods distributed starting in 2026.

+    * The box and each Pod cover has a black circle on upper right with "R1" in white font
+    * When used with the official Omnipod app, these allow a target as low as 100 mg/dL
+    * The programming for beeping patterns for the Pods has changed slightly with this version of firmware (Pod Details shows 12.0.2)
+    * These alerts beep and required you to acknowledge of the app even when Silence Pod is selected
+        * Pod expiration warning (unless you choose none)
+        * Pod expiration (72 hours)
+        * Pod insulin delivery stop warning (79 hours)
+        * Pod reservoir level warning (unless you choose none)

 What Silence Pod will not do:

 * This feature cannot change the "clicking" noise that comes from insulin delivery